 The Ward has villages with gravel roads which are maintained and regravelled periodically by the municipality.
-In 2015 internal streets for Machaka to Sekakene were upgraded by thelocal municipality.
+In 2015 internal streets for Machaka to Sekakene were upgraded by the local municipality.

 Description of Facility Number of Facilities Location of the facility in the ward (village name

 Pre-schools 02 Sekakeke

 01 Mangata

 01 Polata

 Primary Schools 03 Sekakene

 01 Mangata

 01 Polata

 01 Dokgolaneng

 High-Schools 02 Sekakeke & Polata

 Clinics 0 0

-Description of Facility Location of the facility in the ward (village name

 Community Hall 01 Sekakene

 Community safety centre 0 0

 Shopping Complex/Mall 0 0